ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/watermarks/index.rst

 watermark is a unique text string or graphic that is automatically added to your images to mark them as "yours" and to hamper other people from being able to "steal" your images.
-You can create as many watermark types as you need and apply them to your automatically created thumbnails in the :doc:`/cp/files/uploads/form`.
+You can create as many watermark types as you need and apply them to your automatically created thumbnails while :doc:`creating or editing an upload directory </cp/files/uploads/form>`.

 ..
 Permissions